fbpx

 6 types of social proof (with examples)

 There are six types of social proof that you’ll see, well, pretty much everywhere.
-Choose one type to use in your baseline variant.
-You’ll want to choose the type you use based on your specific industry and goal.
+When choosing one to use in your baseline variant, select the type that best aligns with your specific industry and goal.

 1. Case studies

-Data-driven, in-depth analysis of the product or service you provided a current customer with.
-Use this if you’re marketing B2B software, agency services, etc.
+Data-driven, in-depth analysis of the product or service you provided a current customer.
+Use this if you’re marketing B2B software, agency services, etc. Refer to our article about writing better B2B case studies here.

 In a very meta way, this short-form case study is one of the main ways that folks behind Case Study Buddy showcase the results of their work: